RotRotAl/Onboarding-Newbies/chapter_02/day_10.md

 ## Overview

-Today, we're setting sail on a journey into the world of Docker, a powerful tool that has revolutionized the way software is developed, tested, and deployed.
+Today, we're setting sail on a journey into the world of Docker - a powerful tool that has revolutionized the way software is developed, tested, and deployed.
 Docker's containerization technology has become a cornerstone of modern software development, enabling teams to build, ship, and run applications consistently across different environments.

 ## Goals